manuka tree

 Read the labels carefully, not all manuka honey has UMF.

-We should be very cautious with this, because the quantity of MGO, which is very high (over 1000ppm) increases in time.
+We should be very cautious with this, because the quantity of MGO, which is very high (over 1000 ppm) increases over time.
 Read more about the laboratory tests done by now, together with the available clinical trials, is the post: Is manuka honey safe to eat.

 infographics on toxicity of manuka honey